 SERVICES

-Our projects range from small and targeted renovations to churches and chapels to planning and design for very large new buildings.
+Our projects range greatly from small and targeted renovations to chapels and church sanctuaries to planning and design for very large new church buildings.
 We carefully discern the fit of each project to ensure alignment of mission and working competencies.
 Our business is built primarily on word-of-mouth referrals, which, along with our nation-wide virtual office, keeps our overhead costs low to better serve our clients.
 While this model is a benefit to many, it is not for all.
 Because we are a design studio and do not physically produce other goods or services like an artisan or contractor, our design consultations are typically a paid service as a first step to discern the fit of a project and allow our potential clients to discern the fit of Studio io for the project and team.

 We typically charge for on-site consultations and travel expenses for standalone efforts as a professional service, and are happy to discuss our work, values, and process to assist in the determination of Studio io’s potential involvement.
 While we do not bill hourly for our time in most cases and often prefer to work on a fixed fee agreement, we are unfortunately not able visit in person and provide free advice to every client who is considering a project.
 For discussion of larger projects with an imminent approval of a services agreement, we do take into consideration initial meetings and interviews, along with the likelihood of selection, to help build a relationship prior to the start of work where time and travel expense can otherwise be absorbed or incurred in advance of a signed agreement.
 Furthermore, often we are able to combine such visits if other current or prospective clients are in the region.